TOAST-DOCS/Face-Recognition/zh/api-guide.md

 ### Compare faces

-* Compares the similarity of the faces recognized from the reference image (sourceImage) and comparison image (targetImage).
+* Compares the similarity of the faces recognized from the reference image(sourceImage) and comparison image(targetImage).
-* Out of the faces recognized from the reference image, only the largest face (source face) is used.
+* Out of the faces recognized from the reference image, only the largest face(source face) is used.
 * The input image can be delivered via Base64-encoded image bytes or image url.
-* To find out more about input image, see "[Input Image Guide](./api-guide/#input-image-guide)".
+* To find out more about input image, see [Input Image Guide](./api-guide/#input-image-guide).
 * Returns the array of the face info in order of the most to least similar.

 #### Request